ska-sa/katcbfsim/doc/about.rst

 .. program:: cbfsim.py

-.. option:: --create-fx-product <NAME>
+.. option:: --create-fx-stream <NAME>

-   This creates a correlator product with the given name.
-If this option is not specified, then the katcp request :samp:`product-create-correlator` must be used to create products.
+   This creates a correlator stream with the given name.
+If this option is not specified, then the katcp request :samp:`stream-create-correlator` must be used to create streams.

-.. option:: --create-beamformer-product <NAME>
+.. option:: --create-beamformer-stream <NAME>

-   This is equivalent to :option:`--create-fx-product` but for beamformer products.
+   This is equivalent to :option:`--create-fx-stream` but for beamformer streams.

 .. option:: --start

-   Start the capture for the product.
+   Start the capture for the stream.
 If this option is not specified, the katcp request :samp:`capture-init` must be used to start the capture.

 .. option:: --cbf-antenna <DESCRIPTION>